The Mysterious Beauty of Berber Jewelry

 THE USE AND MEANING OF BERBER JEWELRY

 As it is the case with many tribes, jewelry is more than just an ornament.
 It is a part of the economic trade and an indication of social status.
 And while all this is true in the case of Berbers, it stretches further.

 Above anything else, Berber jewelry is about women’s empowerment.
 It’s their way of connecting and supporting each other.
 There are several examples.
 One is a picture taken in the 1930s of women creating a circle around a woven cloth holding tangerines.
 Their wrists have several bracelets and fingers are stacked with rings.
 The image speaks of unity; not decoration.
 It is a moving illustration of comradeship.

 MATERIALS USED IN BERBER JEWELRY

 Traditionally Berber jewelry is made of silver.
 It is believed that silver represents purity since it resembles white color.
 This, and the availability of the material in the region, are the two main reasons why this is the case.
 Morocco alone is a top 20 global silver producer.
-Today, there is gold Berber jewelry sold in cities’ souks as well, but it’s a rather modernized version of the orthodox Berber jewelry.
+Today, there is gold Berber jewelry sold in cities’ souks too, but it’s a rather modernized version of the orthodox Berber jewelry.

 Depending on the tribe, Berber jewelry uses stones such as coral, lapis, and amber along with beautifully colored enamel giving it a vibrant and imposing look.
 One very good example of this is Kabyle jewelry of the Kabylie region in Alegria.
 Chaoui tribe, on the other hand, opts for plain silver and is known for its engraving techniques and filigree work.
 But one thing can be said of all Berber jewelry regardless of the tribe it comes from, and that is that it’s quite sizeable, symbolic, and particularly striking.

 SYMBOLISM IN BERBER JEWELRY